 Our role specific courses and interactive lesson plans help to support teachers, parents and carers around identifying online risks which can affect children’s mental health and wellbeing and educate them on recognising the signs.
 These courses and lesson plans cover a wide range of subject matters, such as ‘Online Bullying’, ‘Social Media’, ‘Online Identity’ and ‘Device Addiction’.

 Our weekly #WakeUpWednesday campaign also provides a plethora of information on this topic too.
-We’ve created a series of guides on ‘Social Pressures’ as well as topics such as ‘Social Media and Mental Health’, ‘Sadfishing’, ‘Cyberbullying’ and many more.
+We’ve created a series of online safety guides on ‘Social Pressures’ as well as topics such as ‘Social Media and Mental Health’, ‘Sadfishing’, ‘Cyberbullying’ and many more.
 These guides are all free and available to download via the National Online Safety website.

 Thousands of schools are taking advantage of the above by becoming a National Online Safety Certified School Member, receiving our award-winning CPD accredited training for the whole school community as well as access to our Resource and Online Safety eLearning Hub.

-To ensure you and your school feel confident in tackling issues and learning around children’s mental health, as well as enjoying the whole host of other benefits our membership can provide to help children stay safe online, click on the link below.
+To ensure you and your school feel confident in tackling issues and learning around children’s mental health, as well as enjoying the whole host of other benefits our Certified School membership can provide to help children stay safe online, click on the link below.